Esports finally arrives in Japan, home of game giants like Nintendo and Sony | The Japan Times

 Esports has officially arrived in Japan.

-Although Japan is home to video game giants like Nintendo Corp., Sony Corp. and Bandai Namco, massive game fans as well as individual star game players, it’s surprisingly behind the rest of the world in esports — professional game-playing recognized as a sport that’s vibrant in the U.S. and Europe.
+Although Japan is home to video game giants like Nintendo Corp., Sony Corp. and Bandai Namco, massive game fans and star players, it’s surprisingly behind the rest of the world in esports — professional video game playing recognized as a sport that’s vibrant in the U.S. and Europe.

 Esports has become a medal event at the 2022 Asian Games, a sign that mainstream recognition is growing.
 Global esports fans are estimated to number 500 million by 2020, according to game-market researcher Newzoo.

-Japan Esports Union, or JESU, was launched Feb.
+The Japan Esports Union, or Jesu, was launched on Feb.
 1 to promote esports, issue licenses to professional players in Japan, standardize rules and qualifications and support and nurture future players.
-The union has won the backing of Japan’s game software makers as well as technology companies, such as video-sharing niconico.
+The union has won the backing of Japan’s game software makers as well as technology companies such as video-sharing site niconico.

-Game Party Japan 2018, at Makuhari, in the Tokyo suburb of Chiba, began Saturday and continues through Sunday as the first esports event after JESU was set up.
+Game Party Japan 2018, at Makuhari, Chiba Prefecture, began Saturday and continues through Sunday as the first esports event after Jesu was set up.
 The biggest cash prize goes to the winner of mobile game Monster Strike at ¥8 million ($73,000).

 But the appeal of watching esports is much like regular sports, such as soccer or baseball, Hamamura and other advocates say.